MAVENCLAD may cause serious side effects, including:

 - are breastfeeding or plan to breastfeed.
 It is not known if MAVENCLAD passes into your breast milk.
 Do not breastfeed on the days on which you take MAVENCLAD, and for 10 days after the last dose.

-- MAVENCLAD should be taken at least 3 hours apart from other medicines.
+- Take MAVENCLAD at least 3 hours apart from other medicines taken by mouth during the 4- to 5-day MAVENCLAD treatment week.

 MAVENCLAD can cause serious side effects.
 If you have any of these symptoms listed below, call your healthcare provider right away: